-Once the scoping visit has concluded and the report shared with you, the QAA Officer will lead a virtual development session with your institution to discuss lessons learnt from the scoping, and advise on preparing for the full institutional review and mapping against the ESG standards.
-This session should not be construed as coaching; it will just be procedural support.
+At the end of the gap analysis visit, the QAA Officer will lead a virtual development session with your institution to discuss lessons learnt form the scoping and advice on preparing for the full institutional review and mapping against the ESG standards.
+This session should not be construed as coaching; it will be just procedural support.